A Workflow Was Productive, but Too Fragile to Scale

 the workflow contains too much unexternalized judgment.

-That means the workflow can run, but only while enough of the right people remain close enough to the work.
+That means the workflow can run only while enough of the right people remain close enough to the work.

 3. Small teams can hide what scale later exposes